LSEG-API-Samples/Example.RTH.DotNet.DotNetCoreTickHistoryOnDemandRequest/README.md

 TRI.N,Market Price,2018-01-04T21:01:47.604267631Z,-5,Trade,44.03,,21:01:47.578000000

 ```
-The RAWExtraction example also provide file EODDataExtraction.json in the same project folder.
+The RawExtraction example also provide file EODDataExtraction.json in the same project folder.
 It is sample request for End of Day data.
 You can just replace ExtractionRequest.json with information from EODDataExtraction.json.

 You can download examples from [GitHub](https://github.com/TR-API-Samples/Example.TRTH.DotNETCore.TickHistoryOnDemandRequest).